AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 I would be willing to pay.

-In my humble opinion, people often visit m
+In my humble opinion, people often visit museums when they travel to new places because of two key reasons.
+Firstly, people want to delve deep into the new cultural phenomenon, since for them such experience is like a journey inside an unusual history.
+Secondly, they want to gather more interesting memories about every place they visit.